Aleeshakara/aleeshakara.github.io/README.md

 #### Home Page:
 * Consists of 3 sections-
-  - About Me- A brief background about myself.
+  - About Me- A brief background about myself
   -
   - What- Brief details about what I can offer.
 This is what I hope to achieve moving forward.
 It will be updated, when appropriate